mpryc/ai-qdrant-openshift-deployment/README.md

 This project provides a simple script to deploy the [Qdrant](https://qdrant.tech/) vector search engine on OpenShift.

+It takes only one command and ~20seconds on my setup to have working Qdrant DB in the OpenShift cluster.

 The script sets up the necessary resources, including the namespace, Qdrant deployment, and services.

 It also ensures that the Qdrant service is accessible and provides instructions for port-forwarding to access the Qdrant dashboard locally.